gldog/anonymize_jira_users/README.md

 The Anonymizer is a Python3-script to help Jira-admins anonymizing Jira-users in bulk.

+Atlassian introduced user anonymization in Jira 8.7.
+So the Anonymizer works in Jira versions equal or greater than 8.7.

 All information stated here is about Jira Server and Jira Data Center.
 Jira Cloud is not considered yet.

 # Quick-start